alexanderrhixe-debug/ComicWise/prompt.md

-Read and understand the entire project Read and understand tasks.txt tasks.optimized.txt Generate an optimized prompts.txt to with all tasks as prompts using github copilot chat
+Read and understand the entire project Read and understand '_.txt Read and understand '_.md' and Generate an optimized setup.txt to with all tasks todos recommendations as prompts using github copilot chat or github copilot cli